My tour was cancelled - now what?

 Please email us directly to request a refund for your cancelled tour.
 Make sure to give us your booking reference so we can easily locate your booking and process the refund as quickly as possible.
 Note that refunds may take 3-7 business days to process and finalise.

-You are welcome to contact us directly to reschedule your tour that was booked through one of our trusted partners.
 In case you are unable to join us another day, you can email your travel planner directly to request a refund.
 Please note that other terms may apply when booking through a third party.

 What to do on a rainy day in Reykjavík?